bwiseman77/Networks_Project1/README.md

-# Networks_Project1
+# simple_file_transfer
-Computer Networks Project 1 - a simple file copy server and client with socket programming
+A simple file copy server and client with socket programming

 ## Performance Comparison
 ### Time (in seconds)